lightstep/terraform-provider-lightstep/docs/resources/stream.md

 # lightstep_stream (Resource)

-Provides a (Lightstep Stream)[https://api-docs.lightstep.com/reference/streams].
+Provides a [Lightstep Stream](https://api-docs.lightstep.com/reference/streams).
 This can be used to create and manage Lightstep Streams.

 ## Example Usage